hunter-teacher-cert/reg_assignments-SAYbaw/FinalProjectSabaughSpring22/UNIX_AWKminiLesson.md

 As you may have also learned in social studies class, WW2 was raging during 1942, 43, and 44.
 Baseball continued to be played as players came and went from military service or were disqualified from fighting.
 One quality that Ted had that made him such a great hitter was superior eyesight.
 He could pick up the spin of the ball better than those with 20/20 vision.
 Thus, having more time to react if a ball would be in the strike zone or not.
 This superior vision made Ted an Ideal candidate as a pilot and he was in peak form for a fighter pilot at the age of 24.
 Unfortunately for baseball fans, he was also just reaching his peak form for playing baseball.
 Baseball writers and fans alike, from those who watched the “splendid splinter” play in person, as my dad did, or those who know him only from film, stats, and old box scores like myself, always debate and dream about what “could’ve been” if old “teddy ball game” didn’t miss those 3 years at his peak.
 Ted Williams is enshrined in Baseball’s Hall of Fame, so it is not like he’s cheated of any glory, just a world series title, but with AWK we can build a quick predictive model of “might’ve been.”

 The simplest way to do this is to do a regression analysis.
 Linear regression is one of the first predictive modeling techniques used in machine learning and modeling.
 The technique we’ll use for brevity and speed is the least-squares method.
-So, in a nutshell, a regression analysis takes 2 variables (NOTE: I mean variables in the statistical sense of the word as in data points, not in the programming sense as in a named memory location whose value changes as the program runs) x and y.
+So, in a nutshell, a regression analysis takes 2 variables x and y (NOTE: I mean variables in the statistical sense of the word as in data points, not in the programming sense as in a named memory location whose value changes as the program runs).
 The x variable is our independent variable, and our y variable is our dependent variable or the one we want to predict or analyze.
 In other words, based on past x,y relationships, what can we predict y will be if x = n.
 In our model, our independent x variable will be Ted’s age and our dependent y variable will be his batting average.
 We will base our model on his previous 4 full seasons, where x and y (age and avg) are both known and we will write a program that will give us a formula for the best fit for a “curve” that is a straight line (thus the linear in “linear regression”) that would match his positive trajectory of batting average through his prime years with only his age or x as the known variable.
 This model cannot, therefore, predict slumps.

 So first, we need to manipulate the data from those first 4 seasons.
-Now they're a couple of ways to do that.
-There is a big concept in UNIX called *regular expressions*.
-This is a way to search for and manipulate strings as opposed to mathematical expressions thus the word regular.
-There are two programs in UNIX called grep and sed that use *regular expressions* to manipulate and search for data and AWK incorporates *regular expressions* in pattern matching.
-So instead of writing a conditional boolean statement, you can use a regular expression like thus.

-		/regular expression/ {action}

-As a slight diversion, I want to give another demonstration of UNIX pipes, small UNIX programs, and *regular expressions*, with a program called sort.
-Since our file is already sorted in order chronologically.
-We can sort our file by home runs in reverse starting with the most hit and the year to the least hit and the year by doing a pattern looking for all the lines that contain BOS, the only team he ever played for, and piping that through sort with a reverse option.
-For this exercise, we’ll just look at Ted’s home runs, which is field 12, and the years he hit them field 1 in reverse order.
-For fun, we can add another pipe to the speech program.
-On my Mac OSX version of UNIX, it is called say.
-The idea here is to show you that all UNIX programs are designed so that the output of one program can be input into another seamlessly.
-Instead of printing the results to the terminal screen, we can print the results to a new file called tedHRsorted.txt by using the [>] print to file operator followed by the file name in quotes, which can also be used in any AWK action block.
-So now we’ll have a text record of our new list and only the speech output.

-		awk 'BEGIN {FS = ","} /BOS/{print $12 " " $1}' ted.txt |sort -r > "tedHRsorted.txt" |say

-Now back to our model.
-We can search for a range of lines that begin with the integer 1939 and end at 1942 (inclusive).
-To prove that this pattern works we’ll print the lines first (NOTE: the comma between the two reg ex denotes a range).

-		awk '/1939/, /1942/ {print NR " " $0}' ted.txt

-However, since we have line numbers handy, we can also just use a traditional compound boolean statement with the built-in NR variable.
+Since we have line numbers handy, we can use a traditional compound boolean statement with the built-in NR variable.

 		awk 'NR >= 2 && NR < 6 {print NR " " $0}' ted.txt

-Same thing.
-Again, AWK is about speed and shortcuts or readability and ease.
-You decide which is better.

 So far, all of our awk programs have been done “in-line” or on the command line because they were very small.
 Our statistical model will still be a small program, but sometimes you might find it easier to write the program in a separate text file and you can write it out in a more traditional way you are used to writing programs in other languages that use curly braces {} like Java or the C languages.
-You could use any graphical text editor, but I would like to show you my favorite text editor that I use right from the command line, another UNIX tiny program that is called VIM.
-I’m going to open VIM and create a new file TedWarYears.txt.
+You could use any text editor and create a new file TedWarYears.txt.

-		vi TedWarYears.txt

-Then type [i] and the bottom of the screen will now say insert mode.
-We are now ready to enter our program

     BEGIN {
     	    FS = ",";